Passion in a Relationship

 Why do we always have them with the wrong partners?
 At one point in my life, it seemed like passion could not exist without a toxic partner who I never felt like I fully “had.”

-We all want a passionate relationship and are on an eternal search for that ovulating-at-first-glance, fire-igniting, electric, effortless, can’t-sit-across-from-each-other-at-dinner-because-I-just-want-to-rip-your-clothes-off, firework-starting, baby-making, 50-Shades-of-Grey-shaming passion.
+We all want a passionate relationship and are on an eternal search for that ovulating-at-first-glance, fire-igniting, electric, effortless, can’t-sit-across-from-each-other-at-dinner-because-I-just-want-to-rip-your-clothes-off, firework-starting, baby-making, 50-Shades-of-Grey passion.

-Do you know how there are people who are thrill seekers?
+Do you know how there are people who are adrenaline junkies?
 They’ve skydived everywhere, climbed Mt.
-Everest, scaled buildings, ate bugs, dived off of cliffs into water that they didn’t know the depth of, hand-glided over hungry tigers in Africa, swam with sharks, climbed volcanos, bungee jumped from the highest elevation, dived into a crowd of drunk people and have basically done everything that no amount of drugs, diapers, or money could inspire me to even think about doing.
-These people are adrenaline junkies.
+Everest, scaled buildings, ate bugs, dived off of cliffs into water that they didn’t know the depth of, hand-glided over hungry tigers in Africa, swam with sharks, climbed volcanos, bungee-jumped from the highest elevation, dived into a crowd of drunk people and have basically done everything that no amount of drugs, diapers, or money could inspire me to even think about doing.

 I used to be a passion junkie.
 I talk about my former passionate relationship addiction like passion itself is a drug because to me, it was.
 And now I’m clean.
 I’ve been clean off of my passionate relationship addiction for years now.

 I always thought those thrill-seeking adrenaline junkies were out of their minds until I took a hard look at myself.
 I thought that being a passion junkie was okay because at least I wasn’t addicted to anything that was risking my life.
 All I wanted was true love.
 How bad could that be?